BoundlessStudio/tribble-troubles/README.md

   switching versions easy).
 - Docker Desktop or an alternative such as Colima running locally.
 Confirm that Docker is available by running `docker info`.
 - A Cloudflare account with a Sandbox-enabled API token.
+The account identifier is required when you point the proxy at the Workers `client/v4` endpoint.

 ### Local development